loggerhead-instruments/weft/README.md

 ## Updates

-Weft checks for updates automatically.
 You can also check manually via **Settings > Check for Updates**.
 Updates install in-place — your projects and data are never affected.

 ## Your Data

 All data stays on your machine in `~/WeftProjects/`.
 Weft does not upload your project data to any server.
 Anonymous usage telemetry (app launches, feature usage) is collected to improve the product — no personal data or project data is included.

 ## Feedback
 - [Report a bug](https://github.com/loggerhead-instruments/weft/issues/new?template=bug_report.md)
 - [Request a feature](https://github.com/loggerhead-instruments/weft/issues/new?template=feature_request.md)